PortMidi/portmidi/pm_test/README.txt

     >>q  [to quit]

 18. ./midithru -i 6 -o 2 [use working input/output device numbers]
-[Play notes on input device; notes are sent immediately and also with a 2 sec delay to the output device; program terminates in 60 seconds or when you play B3 (B below Middle C)]
+[Play notes on input evice; notes are sent immediately and also with a 2 sec delay to the output device; program terminates in 60 seconds or when you play B3 (B below Middle C)]
 >> [ENTER to exit]